Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/02-QC-quality-raw-reads.md

 {: .output}

 As our data is in FASTQ format we are going to use the `--fastq` flag to specify the file and we are also going to use `--outdir` to specify an output directory.

 For the `--fastq` flag: The raw Nanopore data is in the location `/cs_workshop/data/nano_fastq/ERR3152367_sub5.fastq`, so we are going to use the absolute path in the NanoPlot command.

 For the `--outdir` flag: As we are already in our `qc` directory we are going to specify `nano_qc` so that NanoPlot will create a directory within this directory to put the files it generates.
-Note: with NanoPlot you don't need to create this directory before running the command, however this depends on the program you are using.
+(Note: with NanoPlot you don't need to create this directory before running the command, however this depends on the program you are using.)

 ~~~
 NanoPlot --fastq ~/cs_workshop/data/nano_fastq/ERR3152367_sub5.fastq --outdir nano_qc
 ~~~
-{: .output}
+{: .bash}

 > ## Exercise 1:
 >